ceos-seo/data_cube_ui/docs/open_data_cube_install.md

  >I'm getting a database error that resembles "fe_sendauth: no password supplied".
 How do I fix this?

 A:
->	This occurs when the Data Cube system cannot locate a `.datacube.conf` file and one is not provided as a command line parameter.
-Ensure that a `.datacube.conf` file is found in your local user's home directory - `~/.datacube.conf`
+>	This occurs when the Data Cube system cannot locate a `datacube.conf` file and one is not provided as a command line parameter.
+Ensure that a `datacube.conf` file is found in your local user's home directory - `~/.datacube.conf`

 ---